Nthompson096/win95-qemu-scripts/README.md

 # win95-qemu
-booting and creating a windows 95 vm with shell scripts, a mostly automated processes for qemu.
+booting and creating a windows 95 vm with shell scripts, a mostly automated processes for qemu; linux only.

 ### To start/download these scripts